 We all would like perfectly behaved puppies, but puppies don’t come factory-prewired.
 It is important to continue the process of training, and we need to do this training in different environments.

-If you introduce the puppy to the water slowly, using a step-by-step approach will help him develop confidence and good training habits to benefit him throughout his water work career.
+Introducing a puppy to the water slowly using a step-by-step approach will help him develop confidence and good training habits to benefit him throughout his water work career.

 Food, fun, lots of praise and some silly games are all components of a successful training program for your pup.